pingcap/docs-cn/v3.0/reference/security/cert-based-authentication.md

     mysql -utest -h0.0.0.0 -P4000 --ssl-cert /path/to/client-cert.new.pem --ssl-key /path/to/client-key.new.pem --ssl-ca /path/to/ca-cert.pem
     ```

+    > **Note:**
+    >
+    > `/path/to/client-cert.new.pem`, `/path/to/client-key.new.pem`, and `/path/to/ca-cert.pem` specify the directory of the CA certificate, client key, and client certificate.
+You can replace them with your own directory.

 ### Update the server key and certificate

 1. Generate the new RSA key of the server: